Del Mar, Solana Beach have few concerns about KAABOO

 Council members in both cities asked for a breakdown for each city.
 Del Mar officials also had questions about ride-hailing services and crowd flow, both of which created problems during past events.

-At the July 16 meeting in Del Mar, events consultant Brett Arendt said those issues have been, and continue to be, addressed and improved.
+At the July 16 meeting in Del Mar, events consultant Brett Arendt said those issues have been, and continue to be, address and improved.

 “We have worked diligently over the last 10 months with our ride-share partners to increase the spacing … and the efficiency of getting vehicles in and out of the transportation hub,” he said.